Oscar Apfel: Fox

 In late 1914, Apfel left the Lasky Company and directed for various companies into the 1920s.
 His first move was to the producing staff of the William Fox Corporation, where he directed a series of pictures in which William Farnum starred.
 Some of these were A Soldier's Oath, Fighting Blood, The End of the Trail, The Battle of Hearts, and A Man of Sorrow.

 Paralta

 For the Paralta Company, where Apfel went after leaving the Fox Corporation, he produced Peter Kyne's A Man's a Man and The Turn of a Card in which J. Warren Kerrigan starred.

 Armenian relief

-Auction of Souls (1919), a public-awareness picture for the Armenian Relief Committee, was Apfel's work.
+Ravished Armenia (1919) (also known as Auction of Souls), a public-awareness picture for the Armenian Relief Committee, was Apfel's work.
 This production commanded wide attention and attracted great crowds at the special showings, which took place at the Plaza and other prominent hotels.
 The sympathetic interest evoked by its revelations helped in materially adding to the large sums that were subscribed to this cause.

 A series of pictures for the World Film Corporation, starring Kitty Gordon, Montague Love, June Elvidge, Louise Huff, and Evelyn Greeley, was also among Apfel's successful productions.